spidermila/mikrotik_update/README.md

 # mikrotik_upgrade
 A command line tool to simplify update of a fleet of Mikrotik devices.
+The script will first perform a backup of the device and download it to a local directory.
+The upgrade is performed only if the backup and download are successful.

 The script uses ssh key to authenticate with the Mikrotik device.
 I expect there will be a dedicated user created for this purpose.
 The script can set up this user and upload the public key for you.